Jellyyyyyyy/STP-Attack/readme.md

 An interactive Python program capable of sending Bridge Protocol Data Unit (BPDU) packets to hijack the root bridge in a network and enable packet forwarding using a bridge.
 The script uses the `curses`, `scapy` and `netifaces` libraries to establish the compromised switch as the root switch, enabling the user to gain access to the packets in the network for various attacks (see [Features](#features)).

-## Disclaimer

-This script is developed for a project, do not use it for malicious purposes (Lol)

 ### Table of Contents

 - [Prerequisites](#prerequisites)